 ELE 523E: Computational Nanoelectronics

-- Dec.
-12th Presentation rules and schedules have been posted.
+- Nov.
+26th Presentation rules and topics have been posted.

 - Sept.
-19th The course is given in the room Z2 (ground floor), EEF.
+17th The course is given in the Bedri Karafakioğlu seminar room (2419 third floor), EEF.

-As current CMOS based technologies are approaching their anticipated limits, emerging nanotechnologies are expected to replace their role in electronic circuits.
+As current CMOS based technologies are approaching their anticipated limits, emerging nanotechnologies and new computing paradigms are expected to be used in future electronic circuits.
 This course overviews nanoelectronic circuits in a comparison with those of conventional CMOS-based.
-Deterministic and probobalistic emerging computing models are investigated.
+Deterministic and probobalistic emerging computing models as well as related algorithms and CAD tools are investigated.
 Regarding the interdisciplinary nature of emerging technologies, this course is appropriate for graduate students in different majors including electronics engineering, control engineering, computer science, applied physics, and mathematics.
 No prior course is required; only basic (college-level) knowledge in circuit design and mathematics is assumed.
 Topics that are covered include:

-- Circuit elements and devices in computational nanoelectronics (in comparison with CMOS) including nano-crossbar switches, reversible quantum gates, approximate circuits and systems, and emerging transistors.
+- Circuit elements and devices in computational nanoelectronics (in comparison with CMOS) including nano-crossbar and memristor switches, reversible quantum gates, approximate circuits and systems, and emerging transistors.

-- Introduction of emerging computing models in circuit level.
+- Introduction of emerging computing models and algorithms in circuit level.

-- Analysis and synthesis of deterministic and probabilistic models.
+- Analysis and synthesis of deterministic and probabilistic computing paradigms.